CartoDB/crankshaft/README.md

 Note: the development extension uses the development python virtual environment automatically.

+Before proceeding to the release process peer code reviewing of the code is a must.

-Once the tests are succeeding a new Pull-Request can be created to the develop branch.
+Once the feature or bugfix is completed, all the tests are passing and the code has been accepted by peer reviewing, the topic branch can be merged back into the `develop` branch and a new Pull-Request can be created on it.
 CI-tests must be checked to be successful.

-Before proceeding to the release process peer code reviewing of the code is a must.
+The release manage will take hold of the PR at this moment to proceed to the release process for a new revision of the extension.

-When the code is accepted by the peer reviewing (and CI tests succeed) a request for release will be send to the Release Manager.

 ## Release